 Marble runs must incorporate a minimum of three different methods of slowing the marble’s descent.
 Additional methods will score more marks

-Up to 20 marks for quality of the presentation
+Up to 20 marks for quality of the presentation and video.

 Up to 15 marks for the marble run’s style, aesthetics and visual appeal